 As mentioned earlier in this manual, Mbox will try to play any QuickTime movie - no matter what codec it may be - however, movies that are formatted incorrectly may not play at all or may not play as well as movies that are formatted correctly.
 While Mbox will do the best job possible to play any compatible movie content, if the file is not optimized specifically for Mbox, poor results may occur.
 There are many elements of movie files that need to be considered when creating content: file extension, codec, compression, frame rate, resolution, and audio.
-The following sections take an in depth look at each of these requirements.

-The Mbox application now uses AVFoundation technology instead of QuickTime 7 as the basis for its playback engine, and therefore, there are some changes to what content is compatible.
+The Mbox application uses AVFoundation technology instead of QuickTime 7 as the basis for its playback engine, and therefore there are some changes to what content is compatible.
 The QuickTime Player application on the Mbox computer also uses AVFoundation technology.
 QuickTime Player will attempt to open any movie file, but will display a prompt when the file has to be converted before playback.
-As a general rule of thumb, Mbox is capable of playing any file that the QuickTime application on the Mbox computer can open and play without conversion.
+As a general rule of thumb, aside from movies that use the Hap codec (which is a special case), Mbox is capable of playing any movie file that the QuickTime application on the Mbox computer can open and play without conversion.